 For example, cadets can be evaluated in a fully populated, rich synthetic environment supported by INTERACT.
 Before they graduate to initial line training, their readiness can be assessed in the simulator, and at the point they graduate, the ‘jump’ in workload is less severe.
 Lower rates of re-training and more predictable line training scheduling saves operators valuable time and costs.

 With higher realism delivered by INTERACT, operators can transfer a greater proportion of training from the aircraft to the simulator.
 The costs and scheduling of synthetic training are known and predictable.

 Flight crew performance in key areas such as communications (clarity and efficiency), workload management, and situational awareness can be improved using INTERACT, which in turn will lead to an air carrier increasing its operational efficiency.

 ENHANCE OPERATIONAL SAFETY

 More effective, realistic synthetic flight training using INTERACT can help build resilient pilots, in turn helping to underpin flight safety for air carriers.

-Early analysis of airline Line Operations Safety Audit (LOSA) data over thousands of flights across multiple regions worldwide suggests that ATC is a significant frequent threat faced by flight crews in line operations, and also one that is not frequently well managed.
-INTERACT can support scenarios designed around data from operations, focussing training on key areas that can, in turn, server to enhance operational safety.
+Early analysis of airline Line Operations Safety Audit (LOSA) data, over thousands of flights across multiple regions worldwide, suggests that ATC is a significant frequent threat faced by flight crews in line operations, and also one that is frequently not well managed.
+INTERACT can support scenarios designed around data from operations, focussing training on key areas that can, in turn, enhance operational safety.